 - K. Hearing Officer Determination.
-The hearing officer (or decision-maker if the Respondent was a student at [INSERT K-12 SCHOOL NAME at the time of the alleged conduct) will issue a written determination, which must include the following: - The allegations that potentially constitutes prohibited conduct under this Policy; - A description of all of the procedural steps of the Grievance Process under this Policy (from receipt of a Formal Complaint to the determination regarding responsibility of the Respondent, including any notifications of the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held); - The findings of fact supporting the hearing officer's determination; - The conclusion(s) and a rationale as to whether the Respondent is responsible for each allegation; - The disciplinary sanctions, if applicable; - The remedies, if applicable, designed to restore the Complainant's access to the education program or activity; and - The institution's procedures and permissible bases for the parties to appeal, if applicable
+The hearing officer will issue a written determination, which must include the following: - The allegations that potentially constitutes prohibited conduct under this Policy; - A description of all of the procedural steps of the Grievance Process under this Policy (from receipt of a Formal Complaint to the determination regarding responsibility of the Respondent, including any notifications of the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held); - The findings of fact supporting the hearing officer's determination; - The conclusion(s) and a rationale as to whether the Respondent is responsible for each allegation; - The disciplinary sanctions, if applicable; - The remedies, if applicable, designed to restore the Complainant's access to the education program or activity; and - The institution's procedures and permissible bases for the parties to appeal, if applicable